Anchore Enterprise Notifications

 Event types have a structured format

-user.* matches events that are relevant to individual consumption, and omitting an asterisk will do an exact match.
-See the GET /event_types route definition in the engine’s external API for the list of event types.
+- Omitting an asterisk will do an exact match.
+See the GET /event_types route definition in the external API for the list of event types.

 image_tag is the resource type in a policy evaluation update event.

-Selector configurations for notifying a few interesting events
+The following Selector configurations are for notifying a few interesting events.

 |Policy evaluation and vulnerabilities updates||